-Our current strategy is to market MYDICAR for all potential heart failure indications using a dedicated direct sales model focused on selected cardiologists and heart failure specialists.
+Our current strategy is to market MYDICAR for all potential heart failure indications using a dedicated specialty sales force calling on selected cardiologists, heart failure specialists and other health care providers.
 These physicians are typically affiliated with leading hospitals and medical centers and we believe that they tend to have well-established referral networks with supporting interventional cardiologists and cardiac catheterization laboratories.
-We believe they represent a concentrated customer base suitable to a specialist care sales model.
+We believe they represent a concentrated customer base suitable to a specialty sales model.
 We believe that MYDICAR would be adopted first by high-volume key-opinion-leader hospitals and medical centers, and progressively by a broader segment of the market.
-We believe that therapy adoption generally occurs much faster in the United States compared to Europe or the rest of the world.
 Cardiologists, heart failure specialists, and interventional cardiologists, have a history of early adoption of innovative products and technologies, in part because the rate of innovation in this sector has been sustained, and in part because of the large unmet need that their patients exhibit.